muxa/esphome-state-machine/README.md

 # ESPHome State Machine
-A flexible [Finite-State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) for [ESPHome](https://esphome.io/) implemented on top of a [text_sensor](https://esphome.io/components/text_sensor/index.html).
+A flexible [Finite-State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) platform for [ESPHome](https://esphome.io/).
 It lets you model complex behaviours with limited inputs, such as:

 * Controlling dimmable `light` with a single button.
 * Controlling a garage door `cover` with a single button.